 One of your challenges as a small/medium business owner is how to manage your profit margins in a competitive marketplace.
-Proper management and on-going measurement of margins is critical to your organization’s success.
+Proper management and ongoing measurement of margins is critical to your organization’s success.
 Competition breeds margin pressure, and companies who develop a culture emphasizing the importance of margins and their effect on profitability are the ones who not only survive but thrive.

-- Engage the entire organization
+- Engage the entire organization.

-- Establish a pricing grid
+- Establish a pricing grid.

-- Segment profitability type
+- Segment your data by profitability type.

-- Measure results
+- Measure results.

-Engage The Entire Organization
+Engage the Entire Organization

 The success of your margin improvement program must have the support of everyone in your organization from top to bottom.
 All resources in your company impact this effort, and all should be engaged for their insight and contributions to the exercise.
 Experienced managers know the best ideas often come from people on the front line of the operation.
-You as the business owner need to establish the metrics that drives the desired performance in the margin improvement program.
+You as the business owner need to establish the metrics that drive the desired performance in the margin improvement program.

 Establish a Pricing Grid

 While pricing can be influential on margins, it needs to be carefully evaluated.
-You need to model baseline pricing and define related promotional, discount and markdown pricing variables.
+You need to model baseline pricing and define related promotional, discount, and markdown pricing variables.
 Using pricing models you can estimate how customer behavior changes with corresponding changes in price.
 The pricing grid is then used by the sales team for uniformity.
-Any requests for deviations on a customer specific basis require the approval of a designated executive.
+Any requests for deviations on a customer-specific basis require the approval of a designated executive.
 The pricing grid is developed to produce a desired margin as defined in the next step.

-Segment Profitability Type
+Segment Your Data by Profitability Type

 You must first start by defining your target margin.
-Applying the pricing grid developed earlier you can segment your data into the following elements of profitability to evaluate each one for improvement;
+Applying the pricing grid developed earlier you can segment your data into the following elements of profitability to evaluate each one for improvement:

 Data under each element needs to be analyzed to establish the proper mix in order to yield the desired overall profit margin.

-Cost Containment Program
+Create a Cost Containment Program

 Cost containment programs can address several areas throughout the supply chain.
 They can address internal human resources, improvements in efficiency and/or waste, establishing a strategic sourcing program to leverage your company’s purchasing power and improvement in overall negotiation of contracts.
 In all cases accurate and timely data plays an important part in developing an effective program.